ClearHall/about/policy.md

 Hunter Han built the SkyMobile app as an Ad Supported app.
 This SERVICE is provided by Hunter Han at no cost and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 # Information Collection and Use

 The app does use third party services that may collect information used to identify you.